WindowsAzure-Preview/HOL-UploadVMsFromOnPremiseToCloud/HOL.md

 	![Mounted-VHD-Image](images/Mounted-VHD-Image.png?raw=true "Mounted VHD Image")

-	>Notice that the F: drive has a capacity of 3.99 GB.
+	> **Note:** The F: drive has a capacity of 3.99 GB.
 The vhd-file is of dynamically-expanding type, with a maximum capacity of 4 GB.

 1. Right-click **Local Disk (F:)**, and then click **Eject**.

 	![Ejecting-a-Mounted-VHD](images/Ejecting-a-Mounted-VHD.png?raw=true "Ejecting a Mounted VHD")

-	Azure only supports **fixed size** vhd-files.
+	> **Note:** Azure only supports **fixed size** vhd-files.
 As you will see in the next step, the Azure PowerShell command to upload a vhd-file automatically converts the dynamically expanding vhd-file to fixed size.

-	Also, note that Azure supports the **vhd**-file format, not the new **vhdx**-file format yet.
+	> Also, note that Azure supports the **vhd**-file format, not the new **vhdx**-file format yet.
 However, you can use Hyper V in Windows Server 2012 to convert a vhdx-file to vhd-file format (if it is less than 127 GB in size).

-	For lab purposes, this is a small sample Hyper-V vhd-file.
+	> For lab purposes, this is a small sample Hyper-V vhd-file.
 You will not load it as virtual machine after the upload.

 1. In the PowerShell window, run the following command on a single line